Atlanta Divorce Lawyer

 Types of Divorce Cases

-Just as not all marriages are the same, not all divorces are the same either.
-Depending on the circumstances of your divorce, there are many ways it can be handled, including:
+Just as every marriage is unique, so is every divorce, including those in the Atlanta area.
+Depending on the circumstances of your divorce, there are several ways it can be handled, including:

 Before You File for Divorce: Preliminary Decisions